CharuChhimpa/machine-learning/projects/capstone/capstone_proposal_template.md

 - **pandas, seaborn** :  For data reading and visualization.

 #### Operation
 First the dataset would be extracted in a proper format using the scikit-learn functions.
+We will then convert all the categorical varaibles with more than two values into dummy variables.

 And then the Support Vector Machine model would be trained using the processed dataset.
 SVM functioning is explained above.